 NetSuite vs. Sage Intacct: An Overview

-Both NetSuite and Intacct are cloud-based ERP systems with multitenant, software-as-a-service (SaaS) deployment models.
+Both NetSuite and Intacct are cloud-based ERP systems with multitenant, SaaS deployment models.
 In a cloud ERP deployment, the software vendor maintains the software and database in its own data center.
 Customers access the software via the internet and typically pay a subscription fee.

 With multitenant cloud suites, all customers are on the same version of the software thanks to automatic upgrades, which makes updates easier and creates economies of scale.
 Customer data is separated at the database level for privacy.

 While there is some overlap between NetSuite and Intacct, their differences can best be summed up by the fact that NetSuite was designed to run an entire business, while Intacct was built to handle only accounting and finance.
-NetSuite offers significantly more breadth, including modules for robust customer relationship management (CRM), manufacturing, ecommerce and human capital management (HCM).
+NetSuite offers significantly more breadth, including modules for robust customer relationship management (CRM), ecommerce, field service management and human capital management (HCM) that Intacct lacks.

 Intacct fills in some of these gaps with add-on applications, but the product doesn’t offer the same level of functionality as NetSuite’s modules.
-For example, Intacct’s subledger architecture inherently limits reporting, and its English-only support and difficulty with currency conversions pose challenges for those that conduct business internationally.
+For example, Intacct’s subledger architecture inherently limits reporting, and its limited multilanguage support and difficulty with currency conversions pose challenges for those that conduct business internationally.

 Additionally, NetSuite has a larger partner ecosystem and advantages when it comes to implementation services that ERP buyers may want to consider.